Dorcas Affo-Toffey: Early life and education

 Dorcas Affo-Toffey was born on 4 May 1975, in Tikobo No. 1 to the late Stephen Ackah Toffey and Mary Afo Danyi.
 She was born into a large family, the 18th born of her father's twenty-three children but the last born of her mother's five children.
 She had her basic school in Tikobo No. 1 and Ideal Preparatory school in Takoradi and gained admission to the Nkroful Agriculture Secondary School in 1986 where she had her secondary school education.
-After completing her secondary school education, she relocated to the USA to join her elder brothers.
+After completing her secondary school education, she relocated to the United States to join her brothers.
 During that period she studied courses on dental hygiene, real estate management, branding and customer service.

 She holds a diploma in branding and customer service management.
 She later completed a Bachelor of Science degree in marketing at Knutsford University College.
 She has a Master of Business Administration (MBA) in marketing from Knutsford University College.

-In 2024, Hon.
-Dorcas Affo-Toffey received her Master of Business Administration (Generic) from Accra Business School.
+In 2024, Affo-Toffey received her Master of Business Administration (Generic) from Accra Business School.
 She also received Master of Science (MSc.) in Energy and Sustainability Management from Regent University College.

 Career

-For over 25 years, Afo-Toffey worked in different sectors during her stay in the USA.
-The sectors encompassed health, education administration, real estate development, entrepreneurship and philanthropy fields.
-Since 2002, she has established and managed several companies in Atlanta, Georgia in the US, which included; Queen D Beauty and Topeka Properties, a building and construction firm.
-She is also a senior partner of Selfie Homes in Atlanta, Georgia, USA.
+For over 25 years, Afo-Toffey worked in different sectors during her stay in the U.S. The sectors encompassed health, education administration, real estate development, entrepreneurship and philanthropy fields.
+Since 2002, she has established and managed several companies in Atlanta, Georgia, which included; Queen D Beauty and Topeka Properties, a building and construction firm.
+She is also a senior partner of Selfie Homes in Atlanta.
 She returned to Ghana in 2012 to continue her entrepreneurship career of which she is currently the chief executive officer and Country Representative for Nano Fix IT Company, and Sebastian Closet Inc respectively.